 - Providing effective input to the Board for consideration and approval.

-The incumbent will demonstrate a strong interest in issues related to child care and parent issues.
-The incumbent will also represent the interests of other NIH employees and their dependents and ensure that the interests of the diverse population of the NIH community is an integral part of the decision making process.
+The applicant will demonstrate a strong interest in issues related to child care and parenting issues.
+The applicant will also represent the interests of other NIH employees and their dependents and ensure that the interests of the diverse population of the NIH community is an integral part of the decision-making process.

-Since meetings are held during the workday, supervisory concurrence must be attained prior to submitting a nomination to serve on the Board.
+Since meetings are held during the workday, supervisory concurrence must be attained prior to submitting an application to serve on the Board.
 Participation on the Board is an official duty and may be included as a non-critical element on an employee’s performance plan.

-Members are prohibited from being an officer, member of the board, trustee, employee or partner of any NIH-sponsored Child Care Program.
+Voting Members are prohibited from being an officer, member of the board, trustee, employee or partner of any NIH-sponsored child care center/program.
 The incumbent may not have any financial interest in such a program, either themselves or through their spouse or minor child, except that they may have a dependent in such a program, provided that they receive approval to participate from the appropriate ethics official.

 Membership Application Information

-Recruitment for new members is conducted during the spring and summer months.
-Membership orientation is conducted during the September Board meeting of each year.
-If you are interested in serving on the NIH Child Care Board, you may self-nominate by completing the On-line Membership Application.
+Recruitment for new members is typically conducted during the spring and summer months.
+Membership orientation is conducted before or during the September Board meeting of each year.
+If you are interested in serving on the NIH Child Care Board, you may self-nominate by completing the online Membership Application.

-If you are unable to open the link above and would like to have a membership application mailed/faxed to you, please contact the NIH Child and Family Programs Team at (301) 402-8180.
+If you are unable to open the link above and would like to have a membership application emailed to you, please contact the NIH Child and Family Programs Team at (301) 827-3250.

 The DATS Director will forward the nomination packet to the NIH Deputy Director for Management (NIH DDM) for appointment consideration.
 The NIH DDM shall notify applicants in writing of their appointment to the Board.